TrivediKavit/nest-scratch/README.md

 ## Description

-This repository is showcasing how to create a minimal Nest.js project from scratch without using the Nest CLI / Scaffolding options.
+This repository showcases how to create a minimal Nest.js project from scratch without using the Nest CLI / Scaffolding options.

 ## Installation